 To maintain the monkey’s health, please do not feed the monkeys by peanuts, biscuits, bread, or any other human snacks.

 In order to conserve the monkeys and forests, we engage you to keep the forests, wildlife, and the environment in good manner.

 This forest area is sanctified by the local people community.
 There are some parts of the area that prohibited for the public to see or visit.
 For example, the sacred area or temple.
 The temple area is only accessible for whom willing to pray and wear proper Balinese praying dress.

-Some other places located near Ubud Monkey Forest is Gianyar Night Market, Kanto Lampo Waterfall, Barong Dance, Ubud Market, Ubud Palace, Saraswati Temple, Ubud Swing, Tegenungan Waterfall, Tibumana Waterfall, Tukad Cepung Waterfall, Bali Swing, Campuhan Ridge Walk, Kehen Temple, Pengelipuran Village, Kintamani Batur Mount Volcano, Elephant Cave, Bali Bird Park, Tegallalang Rice Terrace, Spring Water Temple, Gunung Kawi King Memorial, Bali Coffee Farm, Sebatu Spring Temple, Bali Bird Park, Bali Zoo Park, Butterfly Park, Sanur Beach, Puseh Batuan Temple, Ubud Art Villages, Taman Ayun Temple and Tanah Lot Temple.
+Some other places located near Ubud Monkey Forest is Gianyar Night Market, Kanto Lampo Waterfall, Barong Dance, Ubud Ayung River Rafting, Batubulan Village, Ubud Market, Ubud Palace, Saraswati Temple, Celuk Village, Tegenungan Waterfall, Tibumana Waterfall, Tukad Cepung Waterfall, Bali Swing, Campuhan Ridge Walk, Kehen Temple, Pengelipuran Village, Kintamani Batur Mount Volcano, Elephant Cave, Bali Bird Park, Tegallalang Rice Terrace, Tirta Empul Spring Water Temple, Gunung Kawi King Memorial, Bali Coffee Farm, Sebatu Gunung Kawi Spring Water Temple, Bali Bird Park, Bali Zoo Park, Sukawati Painting Market, Butterfly Park, Sanur Beach, Puseh Batuan Temple, Ubud Art Villages, Taman Ayun Temple and Tanah Lot Temple.